-We have no sales data, but we did obtain a proxy for sales based on our gathering of data on multiple dates close together in 2012 and 2013: whether a listing in our November 2012 sample has disappeared by January of 2013.23 Of course this measure is only a proxy and probably overstates true sales because listings can be removed for reasons other than a book being sold.
+We have no sales data, but we did obtain a proxy for sales based on our gathering of data on multiple dates close together in 2012 and 2013: whether a listing in our November 2012 sample has disappeared by January of 2013.32 Of course this measure is only a proxy and probably overstates true sales because listings can be removed for reasons other than a book being sold.
 For instance, the seller could have exited the AbeBooks platform or just stopped listing this particular copy.
-In the interest of interpreting this measure conservatively, we treat our Disappear variable as missing in several circumstances where we think it is particularly likely to have reliability problems.24 The resulting dataset has a total of 5284 listings across 318 titles.
+In the interest of interpreting this measure conservatively, we treat our Disappear variable as missing in several circumstances where we think it is particularly likely to have reliability problems.33 The resulting dataset has a total of 5284 listings across 318 titles.

-The bottom panel of table 1 provides summary statistics on this subset of our listinglevel data.
+The bottom panel of Table 1 provides summary statistics on this subset of our listinglevel data.
 The average price of the listings in this sample is \$13.90.
 The mean disappearance rate is 15.2%.
-This should be thought of as the sum of true sales over a two month period (which includes the Christmas season) for listings which are among the 50 lowest-priced listings for their title plus the rate at which such titles are removed without being sold.
-Listings can be described as being in one of seven conditions, but in practice this has limited variation: 85% of the listings are within one step of "very good".25 About half of the roughly 2000 online retailers in our data have listings for just one or two of our 318 titles.
+This should be thought of as the sum of true sales over a two month period (which includes the Christmas season) for listings which are among the 50 lowest-priced listings for their title plus the rate at which listings for such titles are removed without being sold.34 Listings can be described as being in one of seven conditions, but in practice this has limited variation: 85% of the listings are within one step of "very good".35 About half of the roughly 2000 online retailers in our data have listings for just one or two of our 318 titles.
 They account for 18% of the listings in our dataset.
-At the other extreme, some sellers apparently have many, many listings: one has listings for 108 of the 318 titles in our dataset and fifteen others have listings for at least 50.
-Given that we selected titles pseudorandomly, oversampled local interest titles, and have dropped the 20 titles with the largest number of 2012 listings, these sellers must have enormous numbers of titles available.
+At the other extreme, some sellers apparently have many, many listings: one has listings for 108 of the 318 titles in the quantity dataset and fifteen others have listings for at least 50.
+Given that